Pantheon, London: The building

 Contemporary reports of the cost of the building were greatly exaggerated.
 Writing to Sir Horace Mann in May 1770 Horace Walpole asked "What do you think of a winter Ranelagh erecting in Oxford Road, at the expense of sixty thousand pounds?".
 The courts later determined that the actual cost was £36,965 19s.
 5½d: £27,407 2s.
 11½d for the main construction work, £2,500 for the entrance from Poland Street and £7,058 16s.
 6d for furniture, paintings, statues, the organ, and Wyatt's five per cent commission as architect.

 History

 The Pantheon opened on Monday, 27 January 1772.
 Up to fifty pounds was paid for tickets for the first night which attracted over seventeen hundred members of high society including all the foreign ambassadors and eight dukes and duchesses.
 Initially the social tone was very high (though a policy that patrons should only be admitted on the recommendation of a peeress was soon dropped), and good profits were made.
 During the first winter there were assemblies only, without dancing or music, three times a week.
-In subsequent seasons the entertainments included a mixture of assemblies, masquerades (masked balls) and subscription concerts.
-For a while the shares commanded high prices and James Wyatt claimed to have sold his two shares for £900 each.
+In subsequent seasons the entertainments included assemblies, masquerades (masked balls) and subscription concerts.

+In the 1780s the popularity of the Pantheon declined.
+However, one of the commemoration concerts celebrating the 25th anniversary of George Frideric Handel's death was held in the Pantheon in 1784.
+Another popular event was a hot air balloon demonstration by 'The Daredevil Aeronaut' - Vincenzo Lunardi in 1785 where the balloon was deflated by broken glass in the dome.